 Guide: Choose the right bed!

-How to choose the right kid's bed
+How long should the kid's bed be?

 Junior bed 70x160 cm